NoorusSabahh/ITA-rag-mini-project/README.md

 ├── women_laws_pdfs/ # Raw PDFs scraped or uploaded manually
-├── markdowns/ # Parsed markdowns generated from PDFs ├── pdf-to-md-parser.py # PDF to Markdown parser using LlamaParse ├── pk-women-law-scraper.py # Scraper for pro-women laws from NCSW and other sources ├── README.md # Project guide (you're here!)
+├── markdowns/ # Parsed markdowns generated from PDFs ├── pdf-to-md-parser.py # PDF to Markdown parser using LlamaParse ├── ita-rag.ipynb # the notebook for this project
+├── pk-women-law-scraper.py # Scraper for pro-women laws from NCSW and other sources ├── README.md # Project guide (you're here!)
 ```